Skip to main content

 FieldDescription

-workflow_typeAlways "swarm" for swarm workflows
+metadata.workflow_typeAlways "swarm" for swarm workflows

-total_agentsNumber of agents that participated
+metadata.total_agentsNumber of agents that participated

-agents[].tokensTotal tokens consumed by this agent
+metadata.model_breakdown[].tokensTokens consumed by this model

 Tips and Best Practices